Diversified Services. Uncompromising Quality

 Penetrating Concrete Sealer

 A penetrating concrete sealer is different from a film-forming topcoat.
 It is usually used on bare concrete, not as the visible finish layer over epoxy.
 Penetrating sealers are designed to move into the concrete and protect against moisture intrusion while keeping a natural look.
-They are commonly used where invisible protection is desired and are especially valuable against moisture and freeze-thaw exposure.
-In some projects, moisture-mitigation products or penetrating prep systems are used before the epoxy system to improve long-term performance.

 Avoid Incompatible Sealers